taylorjg/Monads/README.md

 ### Either

 The following Either methods exist but are not yet covered by the examples below.
-The Haskell function names are show in parentheses.
+The Haskell function names are shown in parentheses.

 * Lefts (lefts)
 * Rights (rights)